armac7/armac7/README.md

 ### Introduction
 ✝️ God before anything.
 Ave Christus Rex; Deus Vult.
 Amen. 🙏 🖥️ Check out my [Portfolio Site](https://wrmcd.net).
-🎒 Junior-year IT Student with a specification in Software Developmemt and a minor in Cyber-Security.
+🎒 Senior-year IT Student with a specification in Software Developmemt and a minor in Computer Science.
 🔥 Self-driven to: do better and be better; achieve my goals; and obtain my dreams.
 ⌨️ Programmer, Graphic Designer, IT Specialist, and Content Creator.